• About

 Jump to Recipe Print Recipe

 These cookie dough date balls are made with Medjool dates, walnuts, semi-sweet chocolate chips, and flaked salt.
 If you are a fan of chocolate chip cookies, try these date balls!
-They are no-bake, easy, and can be whipped up in less than 10 minutes.
+They are no-bake and can be whipped up in less than 10 minutes with four ingredients.

 cookie dough date nut balls with flaked salt